diskoverdata/diskover-docs/source_files/install_rabbitmq.md

-___
 ## RabbitMQ and Amazon MQ Server Installation
-___

 ### Overview

 RabbitMQ or Amazon MQ serves as the messaging bus/queue system that communicates with all Celery systems on your Diskover Worker nodes.
 We recommend installing this service on a dedicated standalone host.

-Once all components are installed, you will be able to [configure your messaging environment]().
+Once all components are installed, you will be able to [configure your messaging environment](#config_message_queue).
 We strongly recommend following the deployment order outlined in this guide.

+<p id=“install_rabbitmq”></p>

 ### RabbitMQ for Linux